 If the district is a joint district located in two (2) counties, the election of the trustees shall be conducted by the county clerks of the respective counties in which the district is located, in compliance with Title 34, Idaho Code.

-If the date for filing written nominations for the office of trustees has expired, and it appears that only one (1) qualified candidate has been nominated for a trustee position, or if only one (1) candidate has filed a write-in declaration of intent, no election will be held for that position, and the board, or the school district clerk with the written permission of the board, will declare such candidate elected as trustee.
+If the date for filing written nominations for the office of trustees has expired, and it appears that only one (1) qualified candidate has been nominated for a trustee position, or if only one (1) candidate has filed a write-in declaration of intent as provided in Idaho Code §34-1407, and the candidate has provided to the district’s board clerk the signatures of five (5) electors of the candidate’s specific zone, then no election will be held for that position, and the board, or the school district clerk with the written permission of the board, will declare such candidate elected as trustee.
 A certificate of election bearing the seal of the district will be prepared by the school district clerk and delivered to the person declared as elected.

-Trustee elections will be held on the third (3rd) Tuesday in May in odd-numbered years.
+Trustee elections will be held on the Tuesday following the first Monday in November in odd-numbered years.
 In each trustee zone, the person receiving the greatest number of votes cast in his or her trustee zone will be declared by the board as the trustee elected from that trustee zone.
-The elected trustee will assume office on July 1, next following the election.
+The elected trustee will assume office on January 1, next following the election.

-If any two (2) or more persons have an equal number of votes in any trustee zone and a greater number than any other nominee in that trustee zone, the board will determine the winner by a toss of a coin.
+If any two (2) or more persons residing in the same trustee zone have an equal number of votes and a greater number than any other nominee residing in that trustee zone, then the board will determine the winner by a toss of a coin.

+Effective July 1, 2018, the terms of incumbent trustees will expire on January 1 following the November election of their successors.

 TRUSTEE CANDIDATE REPORTING REQUIREMENTS